 The plotting is clumsy, the characterization scraggy and the dialogue clunky- but you can't accuse Clarke of lacking ambition, even if his film does display a yawning gulf between aspiration and accomplishment.

 ** Nigel Andrews | Financial Times

-are undernourished Britflicks, both about girls who wanna have fun.
+184.108.40.206 is an undernourished Britflicks, about girls who wanna have fun.
 In the first, Noel Clarke, blowing his promise as the debut director of Kidulthood, blends youth romp with international thriller.
 He pinballs four bimbos around two big cities (London, New York) as if trying for some kinetic youth variant on Sex and the City.
 Watching the animated inertia that results is like being stuck in a waiting room with a pile of Time Out travel supplements.